 As the screen door slammed behind me, Grandma opened her eyes and sat up straight.

 "Where is everyone," I asked?

-I had forgotten the roses at Grandma's house, so I picked some more as I headed home.
-Home consisted of a few rooms converted into an apartment in the upstairs of Mr. and Mrs. Chidicks house situated almost at the end of Point Road.
-An old, tumbling down barn, an out-house, and a field of weeds and wild strawberries, were all that separated the house from the Bay of Fundy.
+I had forgotten the roses at Grandma's house, so I picked some more, then headed home.
+Our home consisted of a few rooms converted into an apartment on the upper floor of Mr. and Mrs. Chidicks house, situated at the end of Point Road.
+An old dilapidated barn, an outhouse, and a field of weeds and wild strawberries, separated the house from the Bay of Fundy.

 She was laid to rest in the Lorneville cemetery.
-Some who lived close to the cemetery say they often saw Harry that summer, on many days and nights standing at her grave, wailing like a baby.
+Some who lived close by said they often, throughout the years that followed, saw Harry, standing at her grave, wailing like a baby.

-Grief, like the heavy grey fog that sometimes rolled in over the great Atlantic obliterating everything from sight, hung over the Evans family all that summer.
-That august, Dad got a transfer to Camp Bordon, so we packed up our few earthly belonging and boarded the train headed for Ontario in time for me to start the new school year in Barrie.
+Grief, as thick as the fog that sometimes rolled in over the Great Atlantic, hung over our family for the rest of the summer.
+Dad got transferred to Camp Bordon, so in August we packed our few earthly belongings and moved to Barrie, Ontario in time for me to start the new school year.

-I never saw Harry again, but from time-to-time through the years would recall that day when aunt Marie, being so heart broken, couldn't find the strength to climb those stairs standing up.
+I never saw Harry again, but from time-to-time through the years would recall that day when aunt Marie, being so heartbroken, couldn't find the strength to stand and climb those stairs.

 Copyright © Elaine George | Year Posted 2018